CLAMP-IT/LAE/LAE_readme.txt

 http://docs.moodle.org/en/Installing_Moodle

+===UPGRADING TO THE LAE===
 If you are upgrading an existing installation, you can follow your normal procedure for doing an "in-place" upgrade (replacing your old Moodle files with the new LAE ones, then copying over any additional modules or blocks you might have from the old install into the new one)

+You will then need to edit your config.php file and include the following two lines of code in order to enable TinyMCE support (these lines are added automatically if you are doing a new installation).

+$CFG->validateforms = 'server';
+$CFG->defaulthtmleditor='tinymce';

+You should place them just above these lines:

+// MAKE SURE WHEN YOU EDIT THIS FILE THAT THERE ARE NO SPACES, BLANK LINES,
+// RETURNS, OR ANYTHING ELSE AFTER THE TWO CHARACTERS ON THE NEXT LINE.

 A few notes: